aleph2c/miros/doc/quickstart.rst

 .. image:: _static/md_bartenders_on_the_hsm_hook.svg
     :target: _static/md_bartenders_on_the_hsm_hook.pdf
     :align: center

+.. admonition:: hint

+  Tara, the "target state" is used by the event processor to find which state callback function knows how to handle a given event.
+In the above picture we see that T started in "C pub", then the event processor recursed outward to "A pub" at which point it found an if-elif clause in the "A pub" callback that "handled" the event with the signal name of "Merve".
+If the application developer placed code between the "Merve" clause and it's return statement, this code would be run while T is searching.

+  When a state callback function returns "handled" the event processor pulls T back to where S is, then it stops searching.

+  A state callback function can use the T state of the event processor to perform this type of event handling.
+For more details about this programming technique, read about the :ref:`ultimate hook pattern.<patterns-ultimate-hook>`

 Most of the time, however, the bartender will tell Tara where she has to take the event.
 If she has to continue her journey, she will wait for Spike so she can